ES1-saleHunter/BackEnd/README.md

 ```

 ## /resetpassword
-Utilizado para recuperar a senha do usuarios
+Utilizado para resetar a senha do usuarios

 Dados esperado
 ```